Neshaminy State Park

 Neshaminy State Park is along the Delaware River in lower Bucks County.
 The park takes its name from Neshaminy Creek, which joins the Delaware at this point.
 The park measures 339 acres.
 The picnic areas and swimming pools are the most popular park attractions.
 Boating access to the Delaware River is provided at the marina.

-Picnic Pavilions: Neshaminy has two picnic pavilions that may be reserved up to 11 months in advance for a fee.
+Picnic Pavilions: Neshaminy has three picnic pavilions that may be reserved up to 11 months in advance for a fee.
 Unreserved picnic pavilions are free on a first-come, first-served basis.
 Call toll-free 888-PA-PARKS to reserve a picnic pavilion.

 Make a reservation.